Frequently Asked Questions

 How big is the roof?

-The ETFE roof will span approximately 190 metres by 215 metres and will be the largest timber supported roof covering stadia in the world.
+The transparent ETFE roof will span approximately 190 metres by 215 metres and will be the largest timber supported roof covering stadia in the world.

 Can the stadium support cricket?